PeteHaitch/2015-09-09_bioconductor-dna-methylation/README.md

 Want to see the slides?

-- A properly rendered version of the HTML is in this repo: [2015-09-09_bioconductor-dna-methylation.html](http://htmlpreview.github.io/?https://github.com/PeteHaitch/2015-09-09_bioconductor-dna-methylation/blob/master/2015-09-09_bioconductor-dna-methylation.html#1)
+- A properly rendered version of the HTML slides in this repo: [2015-09-09_bioconductor-dna-methylation.html](http://htmlpreview.github.io/?https://github.com/PeteHaitch/2015-09-09_bioconductor-dna-methylation/blob/master/2015-09-09_bioconductor-dna-methylation.html)

 # Links